Agbogbloshie: Restoration efforts

-The Ghanaian government has made an effort to restore the area through the "Korle Lagoon Ecological Restoration Project" (KLERP).
+The Ghanaian government has made an effort to restore the area through the Korle Lagoon Ecological Restoration Project (KLERP).
 In 2003, the OPEC Fund for International Development, the Arab Bank for Economic Development in Africa, and the Kuwait Fund for Arab Economic Development provided a loan for the project, with the expectation that the Ghanaian government would dredge the lagoon and restore its surroundings.
-Other goals of the project included a reduction in flooding, an increase in marine life, an improvement of water quality, and an improvement in general sanitary conditions.
+Other goals of the project included a reduction in flooding, an increase in marine life, an improvement of water quality, and an enhancement in general sanitary conditions.

-Due to the invasive nature of the project, those restoration efforts were disputed by the inhabitants of Agbogbloshie.
-The KLERP required people to leave the area, which was the only home for a majority of squatters.
-The Accra Metropolitan Assembly (AMA) continually tried to evict people, but were met with a great deal of resistance.
+Due to the invasive nature of the project, the restoration efforts were opposed by the inhabitants of Agbogbloshie.
+KLERP required people to leave the area, which was the only home for a majority of squatters.
+The Accra Metropolitan Assembly continually tried to evict people but were met with a great deal of resistance.

-In 2014, the NGO Pure Earth (formally Blacksmith Institute) funded the creation of a Copper Wire Recycling Center within Agbogbloshie, and helped to install several automated machines to simplify the removal of plastic coating and reduce burning.
+In 2014, the NGO Pure Earth funded the creation of a copper wire recycling center within Agbogbloshie and helped install several automated machines to simplify the removal of plastic coating from wires and reduce burning.
 The efforts appeared to be moderately successful, but burning continued.

 From 2017, the German government supported Ghana in introducing sustainable e-waste management.
-The E-waste programme was implemented by Deutsche Gesellschaft für internationale Zusammenarbeit in partnership with Ghanaian Ministry of Environment Science Technology and Innovation (MESTI).
-In March 2019, a training facility, a Ghana Health service clinic, and a football pitch, were provided.
+An e-waste programme was implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit, in partnership with the Ghanaian Ministry of Environment Science Technology and Innovation.
+In 2019, a training facility, a health clinic, and a football pitch were provided.

+Attempted demolition

+In July 2021, the Ghanaian government attempted to demolish and clear the Agbogbloshie settlement and recycling site, but scrap workers returned to the area following President John Mahama's inauguration in 2025.